B’nai Mitzvah at Kavana

 When: In the months leading up to the ceremony.

-• Reaching out to musician(s), if desired.
-(Both Rabbi Jay and Rabbi Rachel are prepared to support a wide range of “flavors” and styles of ritual.
-Some families privately contract with musicians to add musical leadership/accompaniment to their ceremony.).
+Reaching out to musician(s), if desired.
+(Some families privately contract with musicians to add musical leadership/accompaniment to their ceremony.
+Kavana staff can make recommendations if requested).

-• Siddur decision, creation and/or finalization - choose a prayer book to use, or customize a siddur packet for your ceremony (If you go this route, Kavana staff will help create the packet and families are responsible for printing.).
+Siddur decision - families can choose which prayer book to use, or customize a siddur packet for your ceremony (if you go this route, Kavana staff will help create the packet but families are responsible for printing).

 When: Meetings typically start 3-5 months out from the ceremony.

-The content meetings between Rabbi and student focus on Torah study, the writing of D’var Torah/speech, and how to bring the student’s voice into the Jewish identity development that this process represents.
+How: These Rabbi-student meetings focus on Torah study, the writing of D’var Torah/speech, and how to bring the student’s voice into the Jewish identity development that this process represents.

-Who: Officiating rabbi, tutor (if available), parents and student.
+Who: Officiating Rabbi, tutor (if available), parents/guardians and student.

 8. Celebrate!